Tanja Nijmeijer

-Tanja Nijmeijer ([ˈtɑɲaː ˈnɛimɛiər]; born 13 February 1978), also known as Alexandra Nariño, is a Dutch former guerrilla fighter and English teacher who has been a member of the Colombian guerrilla group Revolutionary Armed Forces of Colombia (FARC) since 2002.
+Tanja Nijmeijer ([ˈtɑɲaː ˈnɛimɛiər]; born 13 February 1978), also known as Alexandra Nariño, is a Dutch former terrorist and English teacher who has been a member of the Colombian guerrilla group Revolutionary Armed Forces of Colombia (FARC) since 2002.
 She has also been one of the group's leading public figures since the discovery of her diary in 2007.
-She was part of the negotiating team involved in successful peace talks with the Colombian government.
+She was part of the negotiating team involved in unsuccessful peace talks with the Colombian government.

 Early life and education

 Tanja Nijmeijer was born on 13 February 1978 in Denekamp in the Netherlands.

 Nijmeijer studied Romance languages and Romance cultures at the University of Groningen.
 In 1998 she went to Colombia and became an English teacher.
 She later returned to the Netherlands and continued her university studies.